 Sovereign Pledges Receivable: Fair values are estimated using a discounted cash flow method.
-Each cash flow is reduced by an estimated reduction amount due to the GPC and the reduced cash flows are discounted to present value using observable Grantor-specific interest rates.
+Each cash flow is reduced by an estimated reduction amount due to the GPC (the "GPC Fair Value Adjustment"), except when a Grantor irrevocably commits to make grant payments in full without applying any reduction due to the GPC, and the reduced cash flows are discounted to present value using observable Grantor-specific interest rates.

-The GPC allows the Grantors to reduce their payments in the event that an IFFIm-eligible country falls into protracted arrears on its obligations to the International Monetary Fund (the "IMF").
+The GPC allows the Grantors to reduce their payments if an IFFIm-eligible country falls into protracted arrears on its obligations to the International Monetary Fund (the "IMF").
 Each implementing country has been ascribed a weight in a reference portfolio that will remain static for the life of IFFIm.
 Grantors reduce the amounts they pay IFFIm by the aggregate percentage weights of countries that are in protracted arrears to the IMF.
 When countries clear their arrears to the IMF, future amounts payable by Grantors to IFFIm are increased by the respective weights of those clearing countries.
 The reference portfolio comprises 70 predetermined IFFIm-eligible countries.
 Each implementing country has been given a weighting of either 0.5%, 1%, 3% or 5%, totalling of 100%, as shown in the table below.
 The amount of each Grantor payment is determined 25 business days prior to the due date of such payment.

-The reference portfolio as of 31 December 2019 was as follows:
+The reference portfolio as of 31 December 2020 was as follows:

 Country Country Weighting Total Share

 South Sudan, Sudan 0.5% 1%

-Afghanistan, Angola, Armenia, Azerbaijan, Benin, Bhutan, Bolivia, Burkina Faso, Burundi, Cambodia, Cameroon, Central African Republic, Chad, Comoros, Congo, Cote d'Ivoire, Djibouti, Eritrea, The Gambia, Georgia, Ghana, Guinea, Guinea-Bissau, Guyana, Haiti, Honduras, Kenya, Kiribati, Kyrgyzstan, Lao PDR, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Moldova, Mongolia, Mozambique, Myanmar, Nepal, Nicaragua, Niger, Papua New Guinea, Rwanda, Sao Tome & Principe, Senegal, Sierra Leone, Solomon Islands, Somalia, Sri Lanka, Tajikistan, Tanzania, Timor-Leste, Togo, Uganda, Ukraine, Uzbekistan, Yemen Republic, Zambia, Zimbabwe 1% 61%
+Afghanistan, Angola, Armenia, Azerbaijan, Benin, Bhutan, Bolivia, Burkina, Faso, Burundi, Cambodia, Cameroon, Central African Republic, Chad, Comoros, Congo, Cote d'Ivoire, Djibouti, Eritrea, The Gambia, Georgia, Ghana, Guinea, Guinea- Bissau, Guyana, Haiti, Honduras, Kenya, Kiribati, Kyrgyzstan, Lao PDR, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Moldova, Mongolia, Mozambique, Myanmar, Nepal, Nicaragua, Niger, Papua New Guinea, Rwanda, Sao Tome & Principe, Senegal, Sierra Leone, Solomon Islands, Somalia, Sri Lanka, Tajikistan, Tanzania, Timor-Leste, Togo, Uganda, Ukraine, Uzbekistan, Yemen Republic, Zambia, Zimbabwe 1% 61%

 Vietnam 3% 3%

 Bangladesh, Democratic Republic of Congo, Ethiopia, India, Indonesia, Nigeria, Pakistan 5% 35%

-The fair values of contributions receivable are estimated using the discounted cash flow method.
-Each cash flow is reduced by an estimated percentage due to the GPC (the "GPC Fair Value Adjustment") and the reduced cash flows are discounted to present value at Grantor-specific interest rates.
 The GPC Fair Value Adjustment is calculated using a probabilistic model, which estimates the likelihood and duration that any implementing country might fall into arrears with the IMF over the life of the Grantor pledges.
-This probabilistic model is based on the assumption that the performance of the implementing countries since 1981 is a reasonable proxy for their future performance.
+This probabilistic model assumes that the performance of the implementing countries since 1981 is a reasonable proxy for their future performance.

-The initial GPC Fair Value Adjustment used in October 2006 was 17.6%, and it was 8.6% and 9.4% as of 31 December 2019 and 2018 respectively.
-1% decreases in the GPC Fair Value Adjustment as of 31 December 2019 and 2018 would have resulted in increases in the fair values of sovereign pledges of US\$ 23 million and US\$ 25 million, respectively.
+The initial GPC Fair Value Adjustment used in October 2006 was 17.6%, and it was 8.72% and 8.6% as of 31 December 2020 and 2019 respectively.
+1% decreases in the GPC Fair Value Adjustment as of 31 December 2020 and 2019 would have resulted in increases in the fair values of sovereign pledges of US\$ 33 million and US\$ 23 million, respectively.
 1% increases in the GPC Fair Value Adjustment would have had equal but opposite effects on the fair values of sovereign pledges.